 Digital, interactive and resilient to COVID-19

 The corona pandemic continues to restrict education worldwide.
-The application period for medical studies (with the state examination) for the 2020/2021 winter semester at German state medical universities has been extended to accommodate the current situation: applicants now have until August 20th, 2020 to apply.
+The application period for medical studies (with the state examination) for the 2020/2021 winter semester at German state medical universities has been extended to accommodate the current situation: applicants now have until October 25th, 2020 to apply.
 The first admissions offers will be sent out electronically on August 31st, 2020 and September 17th, 2020.
-Remaining acceptance offers and rejection letters will be sent out September 30th, 2020.
+The remaining acceptance offers and rejection letters will be sent out on September 30th, 2020.

 Due to the yearly surplus of applicants to state universities, many hopeful doctors will once again be left without a place to study medicine.